A medical professional has made a mistake that has harmed your newborn. You’re likely wondering:

-Every one of us possesses a bundle of nerves which extend from the neck down into the arm.
+Every one of us possesses a bundle of nerves that extend from the neck down into the arm.
 These nerves are known as the brachial plexus, and they help to control not only our shoulders but also the arm and hand.

 During difficult deliveries, obstetricians may attempt to manipulate a newborn within the birth canal.
 In the process, they may also pull on their shoulders, arms, or even their heads.
 If excessive force is used during these maneuvers, it can result in the manifestation of a brachial plexus injury at birth.

-You may be aware of the fact that nerves in our body do not heal as other injuries such as a bone fracture do.
+You may be aware of the fact that nerves in our body do not heal like other injuries such as a bone fracture do.
 This means that any damage that occurs during birth to the brachial plexus bundle of nerves will likely remain throughout the remainder of the victim’s life.